forestgrape/coronavirus/controlling.md

 Ventilation reduces the indoor airborne spread, since the virion density in [outside air](#outside-is-safer) is much lower than in indoor air.
 There should be limits on the CO2 concentration and the concentration should be continuously monitored.

 * [Escombe et al](#escombe) show natural ventilation is a valid measure and that in the first few minutes of opening the windows a major part of air is exchanged ([escombe: Figure 1](#https://doi.org/10.1371/journal.pmed.0040068.g001)).
 * [Salathe et al](#salathe) simulate both the airborne (aerosol) and droplet spread of influenza, based on observed contact patters of high school students.
-They find that good ventilation is in their setting as effective as vaccinating around half of the population.
+They find that good ventilation is, in the simulated setting, as effective as vaccinating around half of the population.

 ### Distancing
 [Airborne transmission](./transmission.md#recap-airborne-transmission) - both droplets (reek of alcohol like spread) and aerosol/dry particulates (smoke-like) - can be reduced with distancing.
 Outside or with good ventilation, less distance is required.
 So if inside 2 meters is good, outside likely half a meter is enough.
 Wind direction should be considered outside.
 Inside, the airflow can have a direction too: e.g. the kitchen hood and the toilet venting draw air.

+### Large Buildings
+Large residential block and office buildings special care needs to be taken, since they play a relevant role in the spread of Covid ([Living Conditions](./spread_analyses.md#living-conditions) in the chapter [Spread Analyses](./spread_analyses.md)).
+* Good filtration masks should be used in shared stairwells.
+* The stairwell should be ventilated regularly.
+* Flats/offices should be ventilated before opening the door to the stairwell, especially if sick.

 ### Covid-19 Cases and Quarantine
-The focus should be on monitoring cases both for disease progression and to figure out and avoid infection paths.
+The focus should be on monitoring cases both for disease progression and to figure out and break infection paths.
-To achieve this, relaxed quarantine and isolation rules are better:
+Relaxed rules are important for the [health of the infected and the possibly infected](./covid19.md#movement) and in many situations relaxed rules are more efficient in reducing the spread:

 #### Example Calculation of Spread
 * ##### Strict Instructions